andre-kotze/hawt-rotor-plymouth-theme/README.md

 # Customizing background image

-* rename, remove or move to a different folder the file in `vortex-ubuntu/bg.png`
+* rename, remove or move to a different folder the file in `hawt-rotor/bg.png`

-* put your custom background image IN PNG FORMAT inside the `vortex-ubuntu` folder
+* put your custom background image IN PNG FORMAT inside the `hawt-rotor` folder

 * rename your custom beckground image as `bg.png`